-Attached are the Q2 financial statements for FY 2020-21.
-The Coalition's year to date loss is less than budget.
-Grant expenses are less than anticipated at this time in direct proportion to less grant revenue.
+Attached are the Q2 financial statements for FY 2021-22.
+The Coalition's year to date surplus is slightly greater than was budgeted.
+Grant expenses are less than anticipated at this time and in direct proportion to the reduction in grant revenue.